hashicorp/packer/website/source/docs/builders/googlecompute.html.md

 Compute Engine](https://cloud.google.com/products/compute-engine) (GCE) based on existing images.

-Building images from scratch is possible, but not with the `googlecompute` Packer builder.
+It is possible to build images from scratch, but not with the `googlecompute` Packer builder.
 The process is recommended only for advanced users, please see [Building GCE Images from Scratch] (https://cloud.google.com/compute/docs/tutorials/building-images) and the [Google Compute Import Post-Processor](/docs/post-processors/googlecompute-import.html)